 Finally, there are also debt consolidation programs offered by debt settlement companies.
 This type of debt consolidation program offers borrowers:

-- Convenient Payments.
+- Convenient payments.
 One of the greatest advantages of consolidating your credit is that you end up with one convenient monthly payment allowing you more control over your financial future.

-- No Collateral.
+- No collateral.
 Debt settlement companies don’t require collateral to secure a loan, so you don’t have to put your home or vehicle at risk.
 However, as with any unsecured loan, the interest rate is higher.

 The goal of all debt consolidation programs is to provide borrowers an opportunity to get back on their feet.
 It’s all a matter of choosing the right type of program for your particular situation.
+For more information, head to SuperMoney’s debt help overview page and guide to debt consolidation for recommendations.